Tariqyahya123/EksWithTerraform/README.md

 The cluster automatically scales down when the number of replicas can be accomodated by 3 nodes.

-Keep in mind the the scale down process takes sometime.
+Keep in mind the the scale down process takes some time.

 To scale down the cluster, reduce the replicas of the wordpress deployment to 1 using this command: